ambitioninc/kmatch/docs/index.rst

 kmatch: A language for matching Python dictionaries
 ===================================================
-The kmatch app is a language/implementation for matching Python dictionaries.
+The kmatch library provides a language for matching Python dictionaries.
 Patterns are specified as lists of filters combined with logical operators.

 A quick example of kmatch is below.